MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 end
 ```

-BlockTensorDecomposition.jl defines this operation with `slicewise_dot(A, B, n)`.
+BlockTensorFactorization.jl defines this operation with `slicewise_dot(A, B, n)`.
 In the special case where $A = B$, a more efficient method that only computes entries where $i lt.eq j$ is defined since $A dot.op_n A$ is a symmetric matrix.

 The $n$-slice product of a tensor with itself $X dot.op_n X$ should be thought of as a generalization of the Gram matrix $X^tack.b X$ since it considers the matrix generated by taking the dot product between every $n$th mode slice, just like how the Gram matrix considers the dot product between every pair of columns.